jraringay/incode-project5-sandbox/README.md

 But it is necessary to find a way to traverse through the items in the "results" array in order for us to get the necessary data we need.

+Normally, we'd access each index by denoting `data.results[0]` and if we want the title, `data.results[0].title`.
+But doing that manually is inefficient and can potentially give us lines of unnecessary code.

-In order for us to do that, we use the following codeblock below where `i` is the array index number and `item` is the placeholding variable for `data.results`
+In order for us to simplify that, we use the following codeblock below `$.each` where `i` is the array index number and `item` is the placeholding variable for `data.results`

+More info about `.each()` here: https://api.jquery.com/each/#entry-examples

 ```
 $.each(data.results, (i, item) => {